 With Valentine’s Day just around the corner, we have an online goody bag of themed activities that will thrill your piano students.

 All you have to do is select an activity and press print!

 Valentine’s Day Piano Goodies

-The resources we’re sharing below can be used to pump up the fun in your piano studio during the Valentine’s Day season.
-As mentioned, they coordinate with the WunderKeys Preschool and Primer Method books (which you can learn about here) but can be used with any students you have in your studio.
+The resources that we’re sharing below can be used to pump up the fun in your piano studio during the Valentine’s Day season.
+They coordinate with the WunderKeys Preschool and Primer Method books (which you can learn about here) but can be used with any students you have in your studio.

 1. Valentine’s Day Piano Lesson Assignment Sheets

 This year we’ve created two different designs for our lesson assignment sheets.
 These sheets are an easy way to direct your piano students’ home practice sessions and to communicate what took place in lessons.
 Clip one page per week into your students’ piano binders and ask them to place a checkmark in the corresponding grey boxes for each activity they complete at home.
 The large boxes on the sheets allow space for you to write assigned pieces, parent notes, piano games played, etc.